John Barry (composer): Career

-By 1959 Barry was gaining commissions to arrange music for other acts, starting with a young trio on Decca, coincidentally called the Three Barry Sisters, though unrelated both to Barry and the more famous The Barry Sisters duo in America.
+By 1959 Barry was gaining commissions to arrange music for other acts, starting with a young trio on Decca, coincidentally called the Three Barry Sisters, though unrelated both to Barry and American duo The Barry Sisters.
 The career breakthrough for Barry was the BBC television series Drumbeat, when he appeared with the John Barry Seven.
 He was employed by EMI from 1959 until 1962 arranging orchestral accompaniments for the company's singers, including Adam Faith.
 He also composed songs (along with Les Vandyke) and scores for films in which Faith was featured.
 When Faith made his first film, Beat Girl (1960), Barry composed, arranged and conducted the film score, his first.
 His music was later released as the UK's first soundtrack album.

 Barry also composed the music for another Faith film, Never Let Go (also 1960), orchestrated the score for Mix Me a Person (1962), and composed, arranged and conducted the score for The Amorous Prawn (also 1962).
 In 1962, Barry transferred to Ember Records, where he produced and arranged albums.

 These achievements caught the attention of the producers of a new film called Dr. No (1962) who were dissatisfied with a theme for James Bond given to them by Monty Norman.
-Barry was hired and the result was one of the most famous signature tunes in film history, the "James Bond Theme".
-(Credit goes to Monty Norman, see here.)
-When the producers of the Bond series engaged Lionel Bart to score the next James Bond film From Russia with Love (1963), they discovered that Bart could neither read nor write music.
+Barry was hired and his arrangement of Norman's composition created the "James Bond Theme".
+When the producers of the Bond series sought to hire Lionel Bart to score the next James Bond film From Russia with Love (1963), they learned that Bart could not read or write music.
 Though Bart wrote a title song for the film, the producers remembered Barry's arrangement of the James Bond Theme and his composing and arranging for several films with Adam Faith.
-Lionel Bart also recommended Barry to producer Stanley Baker for his 1964 film Zulu.
+Bart also recommended Barry to producer Stanley Baker for his 1964 film Zulu.
 That same year Bart and Barry collaborated on the film Man in the Middle; and then, in 1965, Barry worked with director Bryan Forbes in scoring the World War II prison-camp drama King Rat.

 This was the turning point for Barry, and he subsequently won five Academy Awards and four Grammy Awards, with scores for, among others, Born Free (1966), The Lion in Winter (1968), Midnight Cowboy (1969) for which he did not receive an on-screen credit, and Somewhere in Time (1980).